 • Travel

-4 Lessons I Learned from Traveling to 10 Countries
+4 Key Lessons I Learned from Traveling to 10 Countries

-Whether I traveled for tourist or study reasons, I have left every country with a bucket full of lessons.
+Whether I traveled for tourism or study, I left every country with a bucket full of lessons—some deeply personal, others shaped by cultural encounters.

 1. Be flexible with accommodation